 No doubt you think that put the fear of God into the rascal, eh?
 Well, suppose I told you that one morning, and a Jewish holiday it was too, another letter arrived from the fine gentleman, addressed, naturally, to my grandfather.
 In so far and inasmuch, he wrote, as he had struck up a friendship in Brody with a German, a most excellent and honorable fellow, and decided to go partners with him in the China business, which was a very good, very solid line that could support a person nicely, please be so kind as to send 450 rubles.

 And for [00:26:00] heaven's sake, be quick and don't dawdle, because the partner refused to wait.
 He had ten other candidates lined up, and if he, Kivke, was left without a business, he could either go for a long swim in the river, or come hell bent back to Kamenka.
-Enjoy the usual.
+In short, the usual.
 And he signed off with a gentle hint that if he did not have the money in two weeks time, there would be the devil to pay, or more precisely, his round trip ticket from Brody to Kamenka, and back.

 He sure was some shyster.
 I don't have to tell you what kind of upside down holiday it was, and most of all, mind you, for my grandfather, may he rest in peace, because he bore the brunt of it.
 At the meeting that was held at night, the whole town was griping and grumbling.
 Enough!
 How long do we have to go on shelling out?